Shubhamshinde5080/crypto-analyzer/README.md

    ```

 3. **Set up environment variables**:
-   The `.env.local` file is already configured with CoinGecko API URL.
+   The `.env.local` file is already configured.
 If you need to modify it:

    ```bash
    # Edit .env.local if needed